sigmf/SigMF/sigmf-spec.md

 3. The archive MUST contain the following files: for each contained recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
+4. The `N/N.sigmf-meta` MUST come before the `N/N.sigmf-data` member.
-4. The archive MUST NOT contain any other files unless their pathnames begin with `N/N`, for some `N` which has `.sigmf-meta` and `.sigmf-data` files as described above.
+5. The archive MUST NOT contain any other files unless their pathnames begin with `N/N`, for some `N` which has `.sigmf-meta` and `.sigmf-data` files as described above.
-5. It is RECOMMENDED that if recordings in an archive represent a continuous dataset that has been split into separate recordings, that their filenames reflect the order of the series by appending a hyphenated zero-based index (e.g., `N-0`, `N-1`, `N-2`, etc.,).
+6. It is RECOMMENDED that if recordings in an archive represent a continuous dataset that has been split into separate recordings, that their filenames reflect the order of the series by appending a hyphenated zero-based index (e.g., `N-0`, `N-1`, `N-2`, etc.,).